Excel, Financial Reporting

 Build better financial reports in Excel

 Excel is a powerful tool.
-Almost every small company uses Excel to track budgets, forecasts and long range plans.
+Almost every small company uses Excel.
 But, Excel files can quickly get out of hand if not planned appropriately.
-I've heard that time spent in Excel should 80% planning and 20% execution, especially if the file will be used frequently in the future.
-Below, I discuss a few tips on how to maximize efficiency while avoiding complexity in your Excel spreadsheets.
+I've heard that time spent in Excel should be 80% planning and 20% execution, especially if the file will be used frequently in the future.
+Below, I discuss a few tips on maximizing efficiency while avoiding complexity in your Excel spreadsheets.

 A clean dataset, like the intheBlk LRP model export example above, will make your data analysis easier.

-1. Store raw data in one tab - the ability to sort and filter in one place instead of tracking data in several sheets or workbooks will save you time in the long run.
-If multiple users will be reviewing the raw data, it makes it easier for other users to see the complete set of data without getting lost.
+- Store raw data in one tab - the ability to sort and filter in one place instead of tracking data in several sheets or workbooks will save you time in the long run.
+If multiple users review the raw data, it makes it easier for other users to see the complete data set without getting lost.

-3. Don't store in one cell what could be stored in several cells - similar to tip #2, avoid storing two pieces of information in one cell.
-99% of the time, it is easier to combine two separate pieces of data into one cell instead of splitting two pieces of data from one cell.
+- Don't store in one cell what could be stored in several cells - similar to tip #2, avoid storing two pieces of information in one cell.
+99% of the time, combining two separate pieces of data into one cell is easier than splitting two pieces of data from one cell.

-4. Keep inputs, calculations and outputs in separate tabs - organizing your inputs, calculations and outputs in separate tabs will help users know what belongs where and avoid manual errors related to missed cells being updated.
+- Keep inputs, calculations, and outputs in separate tabs - organizing your inputs, calculations and outputs in separate tabs will help users know what belongs where and avoid manual errors related to missed cells being updated.
 Users then know what to focus on in each section of your spreadsheet.